 Change the fourth paragraph as follows:

 The TA field is set to the address of the STA transmitting the VHT/HE NDP Announcement frame or the bandwidth signaling TA of the STA transmitting the VHT/HE/EHT NDP Announcement frame.
 In a VHT/HE/EHT NDP Announcement frame transmitted by a VHT or HE or EHT STA in a non-HT or non-HT duplicate format and where the scrambling sequence carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT, the TA field is set to a bandwidth signaling TA.
-In an EHT NDP Announcement frame transmitted by an EHT STA in a non-HT duplicate format with bandwidth greater than 160 MHz, the TBD field in the SERVICE field carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HTas in Table 36-1 (TXVECTOR and RXVECTOR parameters) and the TA field value is a bandwidth signaling TA.
+In an EHT NDP Announcement frame transmitted by an EHT STA in a non-HT duplicate format with bandwidth greater than 160 MHz, the B5 and B6 bits in the scrambling sequence and the B7 in the SERVICE field carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT value of CBW320 as in Table 36-1 (TXVECTOR and RXVECTOR parameters) and the TA field value is a bandwidth signaling TA.

 Straw Poll:

 Do you support to incorporate the proposed draft text in 11-20/0077r1 into next version of TGbe Draft?